ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 ![alt_text](../../img/Audio/MusicKitSectionsPropertiesSFX.jpg "image_tooltip"){: .center }

 In this example we're looking at the "**Gunshot Sniper Rifle Set 01 SFX**" asset.
 The tooltips will help you better understand what these parameters do.
-It"s always a good idea to try things out to find what works best for your game!
+It's always a good idea to try things out to find what works best for your game!

 The **Extend Resonance** option will ensure that each gunshot will fully resonate instead of being cut off early.
 This may be useful for larger-scale open world maps when you want your sniper rifle shots to ring out at far distances.